There are a lot of claims for the ‘best’ credit card.

 Many banks offer a bonus if you meet a requirement of funding when you open a new account.
 This type of bonus is generally considered taxable because there is no spending requirement involved to earn it.
 If you do sign up for a bank bonus, you are likely to receive a type of 1099 form, whether it be a 1099-MISC (if income is $600 or more) or a 1099-INT (if the interest income is $10 or more).

 If a 1099 is issued to you, you should report the income on your tax return so the IRS can match the income to the recipient’s tax return.
 Even if no 1099 form is issued, you should still make sure to report all income.

 Credit Card Referral Bonuses Are Also Taxable

 Credit card referral bonuses are also taxable if you didn’t have to purchase anything with your card to receive the bonus.
 For example, if your card provider gives you a $100 bonus because you opened an affiliated checking account, that $100 is taxable as income.

 Similarly, if you earn any airline miles or credit card rewards points from referring friends or family members to get a new card, these rewards will be taxable.
 Therefore, you can say that any type of bonus or reward that you earn without spending any money is considered taxable.

 Credit cards, although risky for many, can also be a great way to game the system and turn your consumerism into frugalism.
 However, not every credit card will give you great value.
 It all depends on the spending you do and the rewards you are hoping to earn.

 Using the steps above, decide what rewards you want to earn and the categories your most spend in.
-Then you can begin to narrow down your options to find the cards that will be best for you and start getting rewarded for spending you’re doing anyway.
+Then you can begin to narrow down your options to find the best rewards credit cards that will be best for you and start getting rewarded for the spending you’re doing anyway.